 As your brand appears more online and in peoples’ social sphere, people will become more interested.
 With regular content, excellent reviews and social advertising, your brand awareness is sure to grow.

-As the festive season draws closer, web traffic for e-commerce sites is set to rise.
+As the Christmas draws closer, web traffic for eCommerce sites is set to rise, you need to prepare for that.
 If you’ve got good products, you’ll automatically get the traffic, right?
 Wrong!
 If you’re not getting traffic to your site, it may be that you’re just not appearing on search engine results pages.
 If you’re not showing on here, it’s likely to be that your site is not optimised for SEO.
 Take our free SEO report to see where you measure up against your competition.